mubaidr/ForgetThatPage/README.md

 Same as Chrome version

 ## Incoming features
+* Blacklist : when a page is deleted, the url is added to an encrypted blacklist.
+After that, this page's data is always deleted.
+This option can be deleted from options panel
 * Delete search history if possible
 * Adapt icon to dark themes if possible
 * Better design